Feria Urbanism has been appointed by Puddletown Area Parish Council to help them as they prepare a neighbourhood plan for this Dorset village.

 Puddletown village and the associated civil parish is in the West Dorset district of Dorset.
 The village is situated about 7 kilometres’ northeast of the county town Dorchester and is sited by the River Piddle, from which it derives its name.
 Puddletown's parish church has significant architectural interest, particularly its furnishings and monuments.
 Puddletown provided the inspiration for the fictional settlement of Weatherbury in Thomas Hardy's novel Far from the Madding Crowd.
 Weatherbury Farm, the home of principal character Bathsheba Everdene, is based on a manor house within the parish.

 Our work so far has involved the preparation of a village character assessment plan, an architectural design guide and the organising and running of a community design workshop, held in March 2017.
 This event allowed a variety of different community groups to have their say on a range of planning and design issues.
+We also organised and ran a Three-Day Deisgn Fourm for the group in September 2017.

 The Feria Urbanism team is involved in other neighbourhood plans in a series of towns and villages including Loose, Hawkhurst, Lewes, Ticehurst, Paddock Wood, Staplehurst and Faversham.
 The team has also worked with a neighbourhood forum in Bristol.
 If you wish to know more about these other neighbourhood plan projects, please get in touch.